stephaniecp/portfolio-archive/README.md

 # Stephanie's Coding Portfolio

 I enjoy coding as a way to create solutions to existing problems, create tools and play with design.
-Solving problems is a challenge that I enjoy and teaches me more about what I do.
-Self tough since mid 2016, I started with [CodeCademy](https://www.codecademy.com/) and most recently started using [Team Treehouse Learning](https://teamtreehouse.com/), where I am learning about Javascript.
+Solving problems is a challenge that I enjoy and it teaches me more about what I do.
+Self tough since mid 2016, I started with [CodeCademy](https://www.codecademy.com/) and most recently switched to [Team Treehouse Learning](https://teamtreehouse.com/), where I am learning about Javascript.
 More information can be found about me on my [LinkedIn page](https://www.linkedin.com/in/stephaniecaronpare/).

 ## Here's a breakdown of the projects listed in my portfolio: